 Stress can affect your day to day life on different levels.
-Sometimes, we don’t even realize that are becoming stressed out, until it gets worse.
+Sometimes, we don’t even realise that we are becoming stressed, until it gets worse.

-Luckily, there are ways on how to reduce stress so we can all face life with full attention and make the most out of it.
+Luckily, there are ways to reduce stress so we can all face life with our full attention and make the most out of it.
 In this post, you’ll see many tips on how you can fast track your relaxation.

 - Write notes

 To reduce stress, one of the effective ways is to write down everything that comes to your mind.
 It’s a great way to clear your head like a blank slate.
-This creative process is helpful because if we write down thoughts, problems, situations, or people, we tend to gain clarity and the tension eases.
+This creative process is helpful because when we write down thoughts, problems, situations, or people’s names, we tend to gain a deeper sense of clarity and the tension eases.

 - Tighten and release muscles

 This muscle relaxation technique was first introduced in 1920 by a Psychotherapist named Kevin Chapman.
 The idea is based on the observation that any strong tension is followed by strong relaxation.
 This exercise is simple and it starts by making a fist then release and feel relaxation for 20 seconds.

 - Change the way you react to stressful situations

 There are events that are just out of our control.
 But, what we can control is the way we react to them.
 Here’s an example.
 You took your car to the mechanic for emergency repairs only to find out that you need to leave your car overnight.
 It’s inconvenient, and it can possibly alter your plans for the next day.
 However, no car means you can walk to your destination and get a little bit of exercise, or ask a friend for a lift and catch up.